Behnam-sn/Castle-Docusaurus/docs/general-programming/apis/protocols/soap/wsdl.md

 Is an XML-based interface description language,
 That is used for describing the functionality offered by a web service.

+WSDL provides a machine-readable description of how the service can be called,
+What parameters it expects,
+And what data structures it returns.

 WSDL is often used in combination with SOAP and an XML Schema,
 To provide web services over the Internet.